lvkavathar/HadoopStreamingAPI/README.md

 # HadoopStreamingAPI

+## Below are the instructions for using this code on hadoop server which supports HadoopStreamingAPI

 Go to home directory

 First, clone these repository either using https or ssh on to the hadoop server